Mahrkeenerh/AIRSOFT/ShortSword/README.md

 You can sew the Holder onto a strap, or attach it in a different way, I made some extra holes for it.

+I used 8 mm paracord to wrap the handle.

 # Support me